Human Night Vision – How To See In The Dark, Naturally

 The eye automatically adjusts to changes in brightness.
 Remarkably the human eye can function effectively within an extreme range in brightness from very bright to very dim.

-There are two primary mechanisms (receptors) in the eye’s retina.
+There are two primary types of receptors in the eye’s retina.
 They collect and send light impulses to the brain.
-Rods and Cones.

 Without going into lots of technical detail, the basics are this: